funions123/4chan-webm-maker-fixed/README.md

   - Read: "Tries to make it look as good as possible".
 - Easy on-screen prompts to change offset and length of webm rendering.
 No editing necessary to extract "that one good part".
 - Simplified resolution setup.
 Simply put in the desired vertical resolution ( ie. 720 ) and the script does the rest.
 Maintains aspect ratio aswell of course.
+- Automagically uploads the audio track to catbox.moe and tags the webm with external sound.

 Usage
 -----